The degradative soup of injury and arthritis

 This new biologic understanding of tissue injury is now leading to novel approaches to repair.
 Most importantly, injured tissues need prompt repair.
 Left unrepaired, they continue to stimulate the surrounding tissues, leading to the cycle of breakdown and arthritis.

-Watch Dr. Stone explain how a meniscus injury can trigger the release of enzymes which cause arthritis
+Watch Dr. Stone explain how a meniscus injury can trigger the release of enzymes that cause arthritis

-Prompt repair can now sometimes mean not just surgical repair but injections of stem cells.
+Prompt repair can now sometimes mean not just surgical repair but injections of growth factors and cells.
 Data presented from the group in Tokyo, led by Dr. Ichiro Sekiya, convincingly demonstrated limited meniscus repair with injections of high numbers of synovial stem cells alone.
-Stem cells migrate to the site of injury and induce repair both directly and also indirectly by releasing growth factors and changing the degradative environment to an anabolic one.
+Stem cells or their stem-cell-derived self-repair cells migrate to the site of injury and induce repair both directly and also indirectly by releasing growth factors and changing the degradative environment to an anabolic one.

 The biologic era of joint repair is evolving so rapidly that removing injured tissues may soon be a surgical procedure of the past.
 Repairing, regenerating, and replacing tissues with natural tissues as opposed to artificial materials, is the path keeping biologics firmly ahead of bionics in orthopedics.